kyfex-uwu/kyfex-uwu/README.md

 - **HTML/CSS** - not coding languages, but I have 5+ years of experience creating webpages and user interfaces with HTML and CSS.
 I'm very familliar with both languages :)

 🏔️hobbies
 - I love gaming; my favorite games right now are Celeste, VRChat, and Minecraft!
-I love puzzle games, platformers, and rhythm games, but I'll give most games a try (except fps games, not my thing)
+I love puzzle games, platformers, and rhythm games, but I'll give most games a try.
 - I create music!
 I love playing piano, singing, and writing EDM.
 I've been involved in music for 12+ years, it's easily my biggest passion besides coding.
-You can find me on Spotify, Apple Music, YouTube Music, and Soundcloud under the name KYFEX.
+You can find me on Spotify and YouTube Music under the name KYFEX.
 - I code even when I'm not on the clock :) I write Minecraft mods and maintain [my own website](https://kyfexuwu.com).

 ☎️how to contact me